View All

 • Practical only for small input ranges or educational demonstrations.

 Use this method when generating prime numbers at scale, where traditional approaches become too slow.
-It is ideal for performance-critical environments such as cryptography and large-scale data processing.
 The algorithm’s filtering strategy also parallels resource optimization in containerized systems like Docker and Kubernetes, where eliminating redundant tasks improves throughput.

 • When learning the basics of prime detection without concern for performance.